Bachelor’s Degrees in Plastics & Polymer Engineering Technology

 Education Levels of Plastics and Polymer Engineering Tech Majors

-In 2020-2021, 66 bachelor's degrees were awarded to plastics and polymer engineering tech majors.
+In 2021-2022, 72 earned their bachelor's degree in plastics and polymer engineering tech.
 This makes it the 73rd most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in plastics and polymer engineering tech at each degree level.